-(1) Checks based on import notifications and other documents submitted in accordance with the provisions of Article 27 of the Act
+- 5. Specific Contents of Imported Foods Monitoring and Guidance Plan for FY 2018 - (1) Matters to require intensive monitoring and guidance with confirmation of import notifications - (i) Checks based on import notifications in accordance with the provisions of Article 27 of the Act

-With respect to a food for which an import notification is filed in accordance with the provisions of Article 27 of the Act, the quarantine station will confirm; (i) that the food does not fall under any one of those mentioned in each item of Article 6, Paragraph 2 of Article 9, or Article 16 of the Act; (ii) that the food is not subjected to an import ban in accordance with the provisions of Paragraph 1, Article 8 or Paragraph 1, Article 17 of the Act; (iii) that additives contained in the food fall under those as set forth in the provisions of Article 10 of the Act; and (iv) that the food is in compliance with the standards, by checking the import notification document filed by the importer of the food and, as necessary, by checking any certificate document issued by the government of the exporting country and/or by asking reports from the importer.
+With respect to a food for which an import notification is filed in accordance with the provisions of Article 27 of the Act, the quarantine station will confirm; that the food does not fall under any one of those mentioned in each item of Article 6 (Prohibited food and additives to sell), Paragraph 2 of Article 9 (Prohibition of sales of meat having diseases), or Article 16 (Prohibition of sales of toxic and harmful apparatus or containers and packaging) of the Act; that the food is not subjected to an import ban in accordance with the provisions of Paragraph 1, Article 8 or Paragraph 1, Article 17 of the Act; that additives contained in the food fall under those as set forth in the provisions of Article 10 of the Act; and that the food is in compliance with the standards, by checking the import notification document filed by the importer of the food and, as necessary, by checking any certificate document issued by the government of the exporting country, by asking reports from the importer, and/or confirmatory inspections on goods, etc.